How is bladder cancer staged?

 There are actually 2 types of stages for bladder cancer.

-The clinical stage of the cancer is the doctor’s best estimate of the extent of the cancer, based on the results of physical exams, cystoscopy, biopsies, and any imaging tests that are done (such as CT scans).
-These exams and tests are described in the section, “How is bladder cancer diagnosed?”
+The clinical stage is the doctor’s best estimate of the extent of the cancer, based on the results of physical exams, cystoscopy, biopsies, and any imaging tests that are done (such as CT scans).
+These exams and tests are described in the section “How is bladder cancer diagnosed?”
 Doctors looking at biopsy samples are especially interested in whether any cancer cells have spread into the bladder’s muscle layers.

-If surgery is done, the pathologic stage can be determined using the same test results used for the clinical stage, plus what is found during surgery to remove the bladder and nearby lymph nodes.
+If surgery is done, the pathologic stage can be determined using the same factors as the clinical stage, plus what is found during surgery to remove the bladder and nearby lymph nodes.

 The clinical stage is used to help plan treatment.
 Sometimes, though, the cancer has spread further than the clinical stage estimates.
-Because the pathologic stage is based on what was found at surgery, it can more accurately predict the patient’s outlook.
+Pathologic staging is likely to be more accurate, because it gives your doctor a firsthand impression of the extent of your disease.

 AJCC TNM staging system for bladder cancer